-4a.
+b.
 Septation of atria

 - A new membrane appears to the right of the septum primum on the superior wall of the atrium near the end of week 5.
-It grows towards the endocardial cushions as the septum secundum (secondary interatrial septum). - The septum secundum covers the foramen secundum of the septum primum, but remains an oval-shaped passageway, the foramen ovale. - Complete fusion of the septum primum to the septum secundum forms the definitive interatrial septum, obliterating the foramen ovale.
+It grows towards the endocardial cushions as the septum secundum. - The septum secundum covers the foramen secundum of the septum primum, but remains an oval-shaped passageway, the foramen ovale. - ▶ Complete fusion of the septum primum to the septum secundum forms the definitive interatrial septum, obliterating the foramen ovale.